 - Releases fascia and improves joint mobility

-HATHA YOGA includes the practice of asanas (yoga postures) and pranayama (breathing exercises), which help bring peace to the mind and body.
-It is relatively gentle, slow and the poses are held for thirty to forty-five seconds.
+HATHA YOGA includes the practice of asanas (yoga postures) and pranayama (breathing exercises), which helps bring peace to mind and body.
+It is relatively gentle, slow, and the poses are held for thirty to forty-five seconds.

 - Stress reliever